Frank Church–River of No Return Wilderness: Wildlife

 Because of its size the wilderness area provides a secluded habitat for a wide variety of mammal species, including some rare, vulnerable species.
-The wilderness is inhabited by a large population of mountain lions and grey wolves.
+The wilderness is inhabited by a large population of cougars and wolves.
 Populations of black bears, as well as lynx, coyote, and red fox are scattered throughout the area.
-Other observable ruminant wildlife within the wilderness include bighorn sheep, mountain goats, elk, moose, mule deer, and white tail deer.
+Other observable ruminant wildlife within the wilderness include bighorn sheep, mountain goats, elk, moose, mule deer, and white-tailed deer.
 While this area has been deemed as one of the few remaining areas in the contiguous states with suitable habitat for grizzly bears, no established populations are known to exist.
 The wilderness also offers some of the most critical habitat for wolverines in the lower 48 states.
 Beavers that were parachuted into the area (Beaver drop) from Idaho (in 1948) have established a healthy colony here.

 Wolves once ranged throughout nearly all of Idaho but by 1930 became locally extinct from shooting, trapping and poisoning.
 After they were nearly wiped out in the lower 48 states, wolves in Idaho were declared endangered in 1974 under the Endangered Species Act.
 In 1995, wolves from Canada were reintroduced here due to the remote location, the availability of prey and the area being under federal jurisdiction.
 In the same year, wolves were also released in Yellowstone National Park.
 By the next year, three packs were identified and the first pups were observed.
 By 1998, there were at least 10 breeding pairs which was one component of the recovery project.
 In compliance with a rider attached to a Senate budget bill, U.S. Fish and Wildlife Service removed wolves in Idaho and Montana from the endangered species list in 2011.